Hary309/hry-sic/README.md

 # Smooth Interior Camera

-Camera mod for ETS 2 and ATS
+Camera mod for ETS 2 and ATS.
+Best experience with vsync and stable 60 fps

 ## Video